Millennial socialism: Analysis

-A 2019 Pew Research poll found that millennials and Generation Z were far more distrustful of others than prior generations, suggesting that millennial socialist interest in state intervention might be less from belief in human goodness and social trust, and more from a lack of such trust.
+A 2019 Pew Research poll found that millennials were more distrustful of others than prior generations, suggesting that millennial socialist interest in state intervention might stem less from belief in human goodness and social trust, and more from a lack of such trust.

 Economist Ed Glaeser credits "boomer socialism" for the rise of millennial socialism.
-Although baby boomers (born 1946 to 1964) have an unfavorable view of socialism, they received social democratic benefits such as Social Security, Medicare, and subsidized mortgages.
+Although baby boomers (born 1946 to 1964) have an unfavorable view of socialism, baby boomers had social democratic programs such as Social Security, Medicare, and subsidized mortgages.